Brioche knitting creates complex patterns with precision.

 - Yarn over

 - For the knit stitches, knit the yo

 How To Cast Off In Two-Color Brioche Stitches

 - Knit one stitch in your foreground color as usual.

 - You’ll have two loops on your right needle with background stitches behind it.

-- Put the left needle into the front loop of that first stitch without knitting it.
+- Put the left needle into the front loop of the first stitch without knitting it.
 (You want to hold onto its back-loop).

-- Knit all these background stitches off the left needle together.
+- Knit the background stitches off the left needle together.